 Due to their sustained long-term presence on radio station playlists throughout the country, works that have been performed on United States commercial radio stations at least 2.5 million times since being released and have a minimal number of current quarter performances are classified as Standards and, as such, become eligible for the Standards Bonus.
 Works in this category share the Standards Bonus royalties in pro-rata fashion according to the actual number of cumulative historical commercial radio performances for each work in combination with its performances in the current quarter.
 Works with the higher combination of cumulative historical and current quarter commercial radio performance counts earn larger Standards Bonus royalties than those with the lower combinations of such performances.

-Short-duration detections represent performances of your songs that aired for less than 60 seconds.
+Short-duration detections represent performances of your songs that aired for 60 seconds or less.

-Royalty payments are based upon the license fees that BMI collects from each individual station that aired only part of a song.
-Royalties are allocated to short-duration detections in pro rata fashion according to the total duration of those detections compared with the total duration of all detections of songs.
-As a result, royalty payment rates will vary from quarter to quarter depending upon the amount of the license fees collected from stations that aired each song during each quarter.
-In addition, the rates may fluctuate from quarter to quarter depending upon the total dollar amount available for each quarter’s commercial radio distribution.
-Short-duration detections do not increase your cumulative performance totals for full feature detections of your BMI songs and are not eligible to earn Hit Song Bonus royalties or Standards Bonus royalties.
+Royalty payments are based upon the license fees that BMI collects from the individual stations that have aired short duration performances.
+Other factors include the number of performances of each individual song relative to the total number of all payable performances for all songs.
+Thus, payments rates will fluctuate from quarter to quarter.
+Short-duration detections do not increase your cumulative performance totals for full feature detections of your BMI songs and are not eligible to earn Hit Song Bonus royalties or Standard Bonus royalties.